-2. The Two Aspects of Christian Modesty: First Aspect: Avoid Being an Occasion of Sin the human body and to be a symbol of our state in life.
+2. The Two Aspects of Christian Modesty: First Aspect: Avoid Being an Occasion of Sin

+There are two aspects to Christian modesty.
+The first is to avoid being an occasion of sin.
+The second, more positively speaking, is to be instilled with the spirit of modesty inspired by a deep love for the virtue of chastity, and also by the proper understanding that our clothing is meant to enhance the dignity of the human body and to be a symbol of our state in life.
 Both aspects, while in no way excluding men, are much more important for women.
 Because of the natural differences in the genders, women are both far more prone to be occasions of sin, and, being "the weaker vessel" (1Pet.
 3:7), to be treated with less dignity or respect.
 Proper dress does much to overcome this, and this is why St. Paul wrote in the New Testament that women should appear "in decent apparel; adorning themselves with modesty and sobriety."
-(1 Tim.
+(1Tim.
 2:9).